 Rocklin residents are served by Placer County Transit Agency (PCT), which provides bus service to and from Sacramento in addition to connections to Sacramento Regional Transit (RT) stations.
 The Sierra College - Lincoln Route runs through Rocklin to provide connections to the Sierra College campus, Westfield Galleria Mall, Rocklin Commons, and Rocklin Crossings shopping centers.
 The route primarily follows Sunset Boulevard through the City, with a short detour onto Stanford Ranch Road to S. Whitney Boulevard before reconnecting with Sunrise Boulevard to Pacific Street.
 While this provides connection to residents on the main thoroughfares, the route provides little access within residential neighborhoods.
 Residents surveyed for the AI expressed concerns about the availability of public transit in the region, both in frequency of service and routes.
-The City will (Program 14) continue to work with PCT to expand marketing and awareness of Citywide Dial-A-Ride services which are available to the general public and assess demand and feasibility for expanded transportation routes.
-If feasible based on anticipated fare box recovery standards, etc., the City will seek funding to support expansion of existing services or the creation of new transportation options, to connect all residents of Rocklin to their desired jobs, schools, and other resources and opportunities.
+Therefore, tThe City will has included (Program 14)Program 14 to continue to work with (PCT) to expand marketing and awareness of Citywide Dial-A-Ride services which are available to the general public and assess demand and feasibility for expanded transportation routes. and, Ifif feasible based on anticipated fare box recovery standards, etc., the City will seek funding to support expansion of existing services or the creation of new transportation options, to connect all residents of Rocklin to their desired jobs, schools, and other resources and opportunities.

 To meet the needs of the population with disabilities in Rocklin, there are two licensed adult residential care facilities and six adult day care facilities in the city.
-Additionally, residents are served by Access in Motion, a medical transportation service for seniors and individuals with mobility limitations for non-emergency medical transportation, Dial-A-Ride, a transportation service provided by Placer County Transit, and Placer Rides a no cost transportation service for non-emergency medically related appointments.
-The City also requires new developments to comply with Title 24 of the California Building

-Code to ensure that all new construction meets accessible design standards, thus ensuring that all new housing is accessible for all residents regardless of disability.
+Additionally, residents are served by Access in Motion, a medical transportation service for seniors and individuals with mobility limitations for non-emergency medical transportation, Dial-A-Ride, a transportation service provided by Placer County Transit, and Placer Rides Health Express, a no-to-low-cost transportation service for non-emergency medically related appointments.
+The City also requires new developments to comply with Title 24 of the California Building Code to ensure that all new construction meets accessible design standards, thus ensuring that all new housing is accessible for all residents regardless of disability.
 Additionally, the City ensures that older housing that may not meet the same accessibility requirements can be adapted as needed through their reasonable accommodation process, discussed in the Governmental Constraints section of this Housing Element, and assistance with rehabilitations (Programs 1 and 3).